Introduction – Ancient Mesopotamia and its Gods

 However, the Mesopotamian city-states from after the 3rd millennium BC did share their cultural traits and even languages.
-For example, ancient Sumerian heavily influenced Akkadian (of which Babylonian was a variant), the lingua franca of much of the Ancient Near East.
+For example, the ancient Sumerian language heavily influenced Akkadian (of which Babylonian was a variant), the lingua franca of much of the Ancient Near East.
 The pantheon of the region was a religious extension of this ancient cultural overlap.
 As such many of the Mesopotamian gods were commonly worshiped by Sumerians, Babylonians, and even Assyrians alike.

 But the progression of history and mythology is not linear.
 Consequently, many of the Mesopotamian mythological characters evolved (and devolved) into variant entities (based on the faction’s preference – like the Sumerian sun god Utu ‘morphed’ into Akkadian Shamash).
 Furthermore, some of these Mesopotamian gods were honored more as patron deities of individual cities.
 Taking these various factors into consideration, let us look at the major ancient Mesopotamian gods and goddesses you should know about.

 - Tiamat – The Primordial Goddess of Oceans